AdaCore/training_material/courses/gnatsas/labs/metric_010_overview.lab.rst

 .. container:: animate 3-

-  Question 1

-.. container:: columns

-  .. container:: column

-    .. container:: animate 3-

-      * What is the average complexity for the project? :ada:`stack.adb`?
+  * Question 1: What is the average complexity for project?  :ada:`complexity_metrics_example.adb`?

-  .. container:: column

 .. container:: animate 4-

-        2.3

-        1.7
+  1.3 for the project, 2 for the file

 .. container:: animate 5-

-  Question 2

-.. container:: columns

-  .. container:: column

-    .. container:: animate 5-

-      * Which file has an essential complexity of 1?
+  * Question 2: Which file has an statement complexity of 1.5?

-  .. container:: column

 .. container:: animate 6-

-      :filename:`sdc.adb`
+  :filename:`line_metrics_example.adb`

 -----------------------------
 GNATmetric Lab - CLI Part 1